 Star charts aside, here’s a little trick to help you come back from an embarrassing #namefail.
 Let’s set the scene:

-The wonderful thing with classic female Dutch names, is that a lot of them look deceivingly familiar (Eg: “Charlotte”) and you might be tempted to say them in ye olde Englishe way.
-But, often the Dutch have a completely different pronunciation of most common names.
+The wonderful thing with classic female Dutch names is that a lot of them look deceivingly familiar (just take “Charlotte”) and you might be tempted to say them in ye olde English way.
+Often though, the Dutch have a completely different pronunciation — even if the name seems common for English natives.

-In this particular instance, Charlotte shakes your hand, smiles back warmly (you have remembered her, you’re just verifying the pronunciation, so you’re in the green) and enunciates for you: “/Shar-lot-teh/”.
+In this particular instance, Charlotte shakes your hand, smiles back warmly (you’ve remembered her, you’re just verifying the pronunciation, so you’re in the green 😉) and enunciates for you: “/Shar-lot-teh/”.

 On that heartwarming note, let’s list some other female Dutch names with particularly interesting pronunciations: